Mailman (City Letter Carrier)

 Is it true it's legal for the mail truck to run a red light

-Asked by Henry almost 8 years ago
+Asked by Henry about 8 years ago

 I have never heard that before and I'd say it's not legal for a USPS vehicle to run a red light.
 We are supposed to follow the traffic laws like any other vehicle.
 I'm sometimes disgusted the way I see some of my coworkers operate the USPS vehicles.
 I feel we should be professional representatives of the USPS, but I see some people don't care and drive like jerks in the USPS vehicle as they do in their privately owned vehicles.